FluegelsApps/iot-utilities/docs/settings/settings_permissions.md

 # Permission settings

 ## Permissions
-- Tap a permission to request it
+Tap any permission to request it

 ### Available Permissions
 - Location Services: This permission is used for BLE scanning and advertising (detailed information in Privacy Statement)